muaz-khan/WebRTC-Experiment/RTCMultiConnection/README.md

 ###### `onGuest`

-Alert admin for each new guest; if and only if, admin is not "busy"!
+It is fired for each new customer; using it, you can detect presence of your customers; also you can call them too:

 ```javascript
 connection.onGuest = function (guest) {